jbetancur/react-data-table-component/.github/ISSUE_TEMPLATE/feature_request.md

 ## Is your feature request related to a problem?
 Please describe

-A clear and concise description of what the featre is.
+A clear and concise description of what the feature is.

 ## Describe the solution you'd like